vqueis/spark_docker_vlerick/README.md

-# Building solid data pipelines with PySpark
-# COPIED FROM GITHUB DURING CLASS #
+# COPIED FROM GITHUB DURING CLASS - README File
 📚 A course brought to you by the [Data Minded Academy].

 ## Context